Implementation Guide

 While patient records are most critical to sync with Zus, some of the components work best when they can distinguish records that exist in your application and records coming from outside sources, such as a workflow to reconcile outside medications with those already documented in your system.
 In order to facilitate this it is important to sync all relevant clinical data between your system and Zus.
 This will be implemented similar to the patient example above using any FHIR resources, but notably Condition and MedicationStatement.
 Again, it is important to put some identifier on these records to map them back to your system.
 While the patient endpoint above offers the ability to perform upserts with a single call, all other FHIR resources must be managed with separate creates and updates.
 Deletes must be handled separately for all resources, including patients.

 The above synchronization process only handles writing data to Zus, but does not cover fetching patient history from 3rd party network such as CommonWell, Surescripts, Carequality, and more.
-These can be triggered by calling the endpoints described in Patient History Retrieval.
+In order to achieve this you should consider automatically enrolling patients in a Zus subscription to get easy access to network data.

 Users